-We may also share personal data with emergency services and local authorities to help them to
+We may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects any of our students or staff.

 Where we transfer personal data internationally, we will do so in accordance with data protection law.